-- 1. A student fee is set by the Board of Directors and shall be collected by the College at the beginning of each semester. - 2.
-Missions Faith Promises and offerings are received in chapel weekly from the College community or may be given at the cashier in the Dennis A. Davis Administrative Center.
-At anytime these funds can be used for Missions Projects, Missionary Honorariums, Student Missions Scholarships and miscellaneous Student Outreach Ministry expenses. - 3.
-The ASB President, Vice President for Outreach Ministries, Vice President for Student Activities, Outreach Ministries Secretary, ASB Secretary and ASB Treasurer of shall be provided service scholarships as determined annually by the Board of Directors.
-These scholarships shall be applied to their college accounts as follows: - a.
+- 1. A student fee is set by the ASB, approved the committee for Financial Planning and Priorities and shall be collected by the University at the beginning of each semester. - 2.
+Missions Faith Promises and offerings are received in chapel weekly from the University community or may be given at the cashier in the Dennis A. Davis Administrative Center.
+At anytime these funds can be used for Missions Projects, Missionary Honorariums, Student Missions Scholarships and miscellaneous Student Outreach Ministry expenses. - The ASB President, Vice President for Outreach Ministries, Vice President for Student Activities, Outreach Ministries Secretary, ASB Secretary and ASB Treasurer of shall be provided service scholarships.
+These scholarships shall be applied to their University accounts as follows:

+- a.
 The ASB President and Vice Presidents shall receive one-half of their designated tuition scholarships each semester. - b.
 The Outreach Ministries Secretary, ASB Secretary and ASB Treasurer shall receive one-third of their designated tuition scholarships each semester. - c.
 Any ASB officer listed above in a. or b., who needs less than a full time tuition load in their year of graduation, will be compensated the full part-time amount up to the 50% designated scholarship.